 The Hardman piano Company was established in New York city in 1842 by Hugh Hardman.
 Hardman pianos soon became known for their fine musical qualities, timeless cabinetry and durability.
 The house of Hardman progressed steadily and at the 1876 Centennial Exposition introduced the Hardman Art pianos.

-In 1880, Leopold Peck joins Hardman with the primary focus on developing the Hardman piano as a noted performance instrument.
-In achieving his goal for the Hardman piano Peck spearheaded many innovative design ideas and in 1886 introduced an artistic player piano called the Autotone.
-This instrument was recognized as a piano of unquestionable excellence and beauty.
+In 1880, Leopold Peck joins Hardman with a primary focus on developing the Hardman piano as a noted performance instrument.
+Peck spearheaded many innovative design ideas and in 1886 introduced an artistic player piano called the Autotone.

 Leopold Peck becomes a partner in 1890 and the company is renamed Hardman, Peck & Company.
 Peck acquires the business in the mid 1890’s and the success of the Hardman piano continues.